fboes/blogophon/README.md

 ![](docs/blogophon.png) Blogophon
 =========

+> [!WARNING]
+> **This package is deprecated and no longer maintained.**
+>
+> Please do not install this package for new projects.
+No further updates, bug fixes, or security patches will be provided.
+>
+> If you are currently using this package, we recommend migrating to [Jekyll](https://jekyllrb.com/).

 A [Static Site Generator](https://davidwalsh.name/introduction-static-site-generators) supporting [Markdown](docs/markdown.md), [responsive images](docs/markdown.md#images), [RSS and other RESTful files](docs/special-features.md).
 Built with Node.js and minimal dependencies.

 A live example of this blog generator can be found at [3960!
 Journal](http://journal.3960.org).